EllarBooher/VulkanTemplate/README.md

 # Vulkan Template

 This repository is a base template I use for developing rendering applications and experiments based on Vulkan and C++.
-I strive to utilize best practices and modern techniques while I learn, but these projects are more for my personal learning of how to practically implement rendering techniques instead of being focused examples in a vacuum.
+I strive to utilize best practices and modern techniques while I learn, but these projects are more for my personal learning of how to practically implement rendering techniques instead of being exemplary snippets in a vacuum.

 ## Requirements